MukhtarHassan1/python-network-firewall-audit/README.md

 Logs all allowed and blocked requests for auditing and analysis.

 ---
+## 🐧 Linux Systems Integration

+Unlike standard application-layer software, this firewall is built to interact closely with the Linux networking stack:

+### Socket Programming

+Utilizes Python's socket module to interface with Linux AF_INET sockets for low-level TCP stream interception.

+### Daemon-like Execution

+Designed to run as a background service, handling concurrent connections using Python threading, similar to Linux system daemons.

+### Environment-Aware

+Optimized for Ubuntu and Kali Linux environments, leveraging system tools like nmap for service discovery and fingerprinting.

+### Log Management

+Implements Linux-style logging to `firewall_logs.txt`, structured for easy parsing using tools like Logstash or grep.

+---
 ## 🏗️ System Architecture

 The system acts as a secure proxy layer between clients and backend services.